 The French and Italian Governments during the Paris Conference decided to appoint an examining group to study the conditions under which a Franco-Italian customs union might be established.
-On December 22 the Franco-Italian Mixed Commission for the Study of a Customs Union Between France and Italy announced the signing of a report, the complete text of which will be made public after examination and approval by the two governments. report recommends not only a customs union but a full economic union between duties applicable in the constituent territories prior to the formation of such a union.
+On December 22 the Frances Italian Mixed Commission for the Study of a Customs Union Between France and Italy announced the signing of a report, the complete text of which will be made public after examination and approval by the two governments.
+This report recommends not only a customs union but a full economic union between [p.104/105] the two countries, to which other governments of Europe would be invited to adhere.
+The report is understood to make recommendations for integration in the fields of agriculture, industry, foreign trade, finance, transport, manpower, and customs matters, and for the establishment of mixed committees to devise a joint approach on monetary matters.
+The report estimates that the economic union might be completed at the end of 4 or 5 years.